eslupmi/impulse/docs/content/config_file.md

 }
 </style>

-# Configuration File

-The only configuration file for IMPulse is `impulse.yml`.
-To change default `impulse.yml` path, see [Environment Variables](envs.md)
+> The only configuration file for IMPulse is `impulse.yml`.
+To change default `impulse.yml` path, see [Environment Variables](envs.md).

+> [Here](https://github.com/eslupmi/impulse/tree/develop/examples) you can find examples of both minimal and advanced configuration files for all the messengers we support.

-Fields marked with "*" are mandatory within their parent section, but only if that parent section is present in the configuration.
+> Fields marked with "*" are mandatory within their parent section, but only if that parent section is present in the configuration.

+> Below you'll see all the options supported by IMPulse.

 ## incident